Bubobubobubobubo/sardine/README.md

     * run `Quarks.install('SuperDirt')` in the SCIDE window.
     * run `SuperDirt.start` to start the engine.

+Sardine will assume that `SuperCollider` (and more specifically `sclang`) is accessible on your PATH.
+Everything should run just fine if you install it in the default folder for your platform.
+Sardine will automatically try to boot a SuperCollider server and the `SuperDirt` audio engine as soon as you import the library.

 ### Code-editing with Sardine

 You can use `Sardine` directly from the Python interpreter.
 There is nothing wrong about it.
-After a while, you will figure out that it is fairly cumbersome and you will likely be searching for a better text editor. `Sardine` code can become quite verbose when dealing with complex functions.
+After a while, you will figure out that it is fairly cumbersome and you will likely be searching for a better text editor. `Sardine` code can become quite verbose when dealing with complex *swimming* functions.

 As you might have guessed already, there is no `Sardine` plugin for VSCode, Atom or any popular code editor.
 The easiest way to use it is by using [Vim](https://github.com/vim/vim) or [Neovim](https://github.com/neovim/neovim) [slime](https://github.com/jpalardy/vim-slime) plugin.
 This plugin gives you the ability to `pipe` strings from a text buffer to another (from your code to another buffer containing the python interpreter).
 Any software providing the same functionality will likely work (VSCode Python plugins, notebooks, etc...).
+VSCode is assumed to work very well for editing Sardine code as well.

 ## Debug